End of the Road

 And finally some fleeting spring ephemerals that I was lucky enough to catch:

-I’m edging closer to the halfway mark for my 100 days and feeling a bit winded in this journey.
+I’m edging closer to the halfway mark for my 100 days and feeling a bit winded on this journey.
 I may have to switch up my style and medium to add some variety.
 I’ve been enjoying my ink pens and watercolor pencils but will venture into new territory soon.

 Until next month when I hope to have more to show with my outdoor art, stay safe and enjoy the spring!